DrSensor/vue-authoring-template/README.md

     ├── Story2
     ├── Story3
-    ├── config.js           // config to order the story and the scenario └── index.js            // chain and add the addon here (looking for elegant way to add Knob)
+    ├── config.js           // config to order the story and the scenario └── index.js            // chain and add the addon here
 ```

 ## Feature